benbrastmckie/.config/README.md

 ```

 Replace '/usr/bin/fish' with the location of fish if different, saving and exiting with `<space>q`.
-Quit the terminal and open Alacritty, running the following to set a reasonable theme for Fish:
+Regardless of which terminal you opted for, I recommend customising the Fish shell by running the following:

 ```
 curl -L https://get.oh-my.fish | fish